Tortoise-Community/tortoise-discord-halloween-coding-event/README.md

 ## Prizes

-First place gets `Discord Nitro`
+First place gets 1 month of `Discord Nitro`

-Runner up gets `Discord Nitro classic`
+Runner up gets 1 month  of `Discord Nitro classic`

 If you don't need those (already have etc) you can gift it to someone else.